Climate change and development A just transition: towards low-carbon economies and lifestyles

 What the BMZ is doing

-The BMZ is committed, in particular, to
+The BMZ is engaged in efforts, in particular, to

-- conserving biodiversity and vital natural resources;
+- conserve biodiversity and vital natural resources;

 All groups within society must be involved in this radical transformation.
-For the just transition to be successful, there must be a willingness to reform, invest and engage in an open-ended dialogue with business and civil society, as well as better intergovernmental communication.
+For the just transition to be successful, there must be a willingness to reform, invest and engage in an open dialogue with business and civil society, as well as better intergovernmental communication.

-As at: 12/10/2022
+As at: 11/09/2023